-The Indiana Attorney General’s office has assembled and produced materials intended to create awareness of the risks and harms of sex trafficking and commercial sexual exploitation, including messages highlighting how consumer demand drives the markets leading to sex trafficking of adults and children.
-Materials include a PowerPoint presentation entitled “Don’t Buy the Lie” and wallet sized cards meant to be carried by men that demonstrate a commitment to not participating in commercial sex.
+The Indiana Attorney General’s office has assembled and produced materials intended to create awareness of the risks and harms of sex trafficking and commercial sexual exploitation, including messages highlighting how consumer demand drives the markets leading to the sex trafficking of adults and children.
+Materials include a PowerPoint presentation entitled “Don’t Buy the Lie” and wallet-sized cards meant to be carried by men that demonstrate a commitment to not participating in commercial sex.

 - Marion County Sheriff’s Office

 - Marion County Prosecutor’s Office

 - Marion County Health Department

 John School (Red Zone Program):

 - Red Zone Class Evaluation Survey

 - “Prostitution in Indianapolis”, Overview, Center for Court Innovation.

 - “Unwelcome Guests: A Community Prosecution Approach to Street Level Drug Dealing and Prostitution”, Report, American Prosecutors Research Institute, August 2004.
 [NOTE: Discussion of Red Zone Program begins on page 11]

 - News Reports: